cluttmann/hfea_strategy/README.md

 #### **Strategy Overview:**
 The Dual Momentum strategy, developed by Gary Antonacci, is a sophisticated tactical asset allocation approach that combines two momentum principles:
-- **Relative Momentum**: Comparing performance between two assets (SPUU vs EFO)
+- **Relative Momentum**: Comparing performance between two underlying assets (SPY vs EFA)
 - **Absolute Momentum**: Determining if the winner has positive trend (> 0% return)

-This strategy uses leveraged ETFs for enhanced returns:
+This strategy compares the underlying assets for momentum signals but invests in leveraged ETFs for enhanced returns:
+- **Momentum Analysis**: Calculates 12-month returns on SPY (S&P 500) and EFA (international developed markets)
+- **Investment Vehicles**:
   - **SPUU** (ProShares Ultra S&P 500) - 2x leveraged S&P 500
   - **EFO** (ProShares Ultra MSCI EAFE) - 2x leveraged international developed markets
   - **BND** (Vanguard Total Bond Market ETF) - Safety asset during downtrends

 #### **Approach in the Script:**
 - **Monthly Rebalancing**: On the first trading day of each month, the strategy:
-  1. Calculates 12-month returns (252 trading days) for both SPUU and EFO
+  1. Calculates 12-month returns (252 trading days) for the underlying assets SPY and EFA
-  2. Identifies the relative momentum winner (higher return)
+  2. Identifies the relative momentum winner (which underlying asset has higher return)
-  3. Applies absolute momentum filter: if winner's return > 0%, invest in winner; otherwise invest in BND (bonds)
+  3. Applies absolute momentum filter: if winner's return > 0%, invest in corresponding leveraged ETF (SPUU or EFO); otherwise invest in BND (bonds)
   4. Executes position switch if signal changes, or adds new investment to existing position

+- **Why Compare Underlying Assets**: By comparing the underlying assets (SPY vs EFA) rather than the leveraged ETFs themselves, the strategy gets cleaner momentum signals that aren't affected by leverage decay, rebalancing effects, or volatility in the leveraged products.

 - **Position Management**: The strategy maintains 100% allocation to a single position at all times.
 When the momentum signal changes, it sells the entire current position and buys the new target position.
 This ensures full exposure to the strongest trending asset while providing downside protection through bonds during negative momentum periods.